subpair/habit_tracker/README.md

 ## Installation

-The only requirement is pytest for unittests, a requirements file is attached, so you can install this by opening a shell and typing in:
+The only requirement is pytest for unittests if you want to run tests, a requirements file is attached, so you can install this by opening a shell and typing in:

 ```shell
 pip install -r requirements.txt